What are good breeders?

 Good breeders always take back a pup for any reason

-*Information used with permission from the Dalmatian Club of America
+*The above information, slightly modified for Canada, is used with permission from the Dalmatian Club of America

 Questions to ask a Breeder…